TIBHannover/GeoEstimation/README.md

 "Geolocation Estimation of Photos using a Hierarchical Model and Scene Classification".
 Forthcoming: *European Conference on Computer Vision (ECCV).* Munich, 2018.

+# Demo

+A graphical demonstration where you can compete against the deep learning approach presented in the publication can be found on: https://tibhannover.github.io/GeoEstimation/

 # Content

 This repository contains: